From A Wiki of Ice and Fire

 Walder has become famous for siring many children and surviving many wives.
 He is currently married to his eighth wife and has over a hundred descendants, base and trueborn.
 He has had twenty-two trueborn sons and seven trueborn daughters from his marriages, with an unknown number of bastard sons and daughters.
 He places a great emphasis on family loyalty, though his descendants jockey ruthlessly for his favor.
 Many Freys name their sons Walder and daughters Walda in hopes of honoring him.
 In the TV series, he is played by David Bradley.

 Walder is brittle, suffers from gout and is confined to a chair, although he brags that he still can produce progeny.
 Age has made him bald and toothless and his skin hangs loose.
-See also this collection of images.
 Walder has passed his weasely appearance and weak chin down to many of his descendants.
+He is a vain, prickly, ambitious, and untrustworthy man.

 A Game of Thrones

-During the War of the Five Kings, Walder again delays coming to House Tully's summons when Edmure calls his banners in support of Robb Stark.
+During the War of the Five Kings, Walder again delays coming to House Tully's summons when Ser Edmure calls his banners in support of Robb Stark.
+Aside from skirmishing with Ser Addam Marbrand's outriders, the Freys mass their strength within the Twins.
 Because the use of the Twins becomes a strategic necessity for Robb's host, Walder is able to negotiate marriage contracts for his children to Robb and Arya Stark.
-In addition, two of his grandsons Little Walder Frey and Big Walder Frey are sent to Winterfell as wards and one of his sons Olyvar Frey is made squire to Robb Stark.
+In addition, two of his grandsons, Little Walder and Big Walder, are sent to Winterfell as wards and one of his sons, Olyvar, is made squire to Robb Stark.

 A Clash of Kings